VEREDA DOS BALCOES HIKE MADEIRA PR11

 The Balcoes birds and cat

 Besides the incredible views at Balcoes, there are other fun things to do and see.
 The little Madeiran chaffinch birds are always around at Balcoes and live in the trees around.
-They are so used to people at the balcony that they are friendly welcoming you, waiting to eat some seeds out of your hand.
+They are very used to people and will patiently wait to eat some seeds from your hand.
 So if you have some nuts or seeds with you, you can feed them right from the balcony!
 But as with everything involved with animals, please respect their habitat and don’t feed them anything else then little seeds.

 Precautions for levada walks and hiking in Madeira